NAHco-code/Brainstorm-Repo/README.md

 # Portfolio 02

 Second developer portfolio.
+More of a brainstorm.
 Was experimenting with layout and responsive design.

 ## Visuals